databrickslabs/dlt-meta/docs/content/getting_started/dltmeta_manual.md

     ```
 ### Create Bronze DLT pipeline

-1. Click Jobs Icon Workflows in the sidebar, click the Delta Live Tables tab, and click Create Pipeline.
+1. Click Jobs Icon Workflows in the sidebar, click the Lakeflow Declarative Pipelines tab, and click Create Pipeline.

 2. Give the pipeline a name e.g. DLT_META_BRONZE and click File Picker Icon to select a notebook ```dlt_meta_pipeline``` created in step: ```Create a dlt launch notebook```.